 Fischer's published work greatly influences the teaching of the violin.
 Having written for The Strad magazine from 1991-2014, his monthly articles attracted a worldwide following.

-Published by Edition Peters, his technique books Basics and Practice, Scales and The Violin Lesson (translated variously into Korean, Italian, Japanese and German), have become standards on many continents - as has his DVD The Secrets of Tone Production, His book and DVD Warming Up, was described by The Strad magazine as "23 pages of pure technical gold".
+His technique books Basics and Practice, Scales and The Violin Lesson (published by Edition Peters, and translated variously into Korean, Italian, Japanese and German), have become standards on many continents - as has his DVD The Secrets of Tone Production, His book Warming Up was described by The Strad magazine as "23 pages of pure technical gold".

 In 2014 Simon Fischer was awarded the European String Teachers Association prize "In celebration of a lifetime contribution to String Teaching".